 Jigsaw puzzles consist of an assembly of small tiles which are designed to be fitted together in order to create an image or structure.
-Flat jigsaw puzzles usually turn into replicas of photographs or paintings when they are completed, and three dimensional jigsaw puzzles can be used to create replicas of famous buildings, boxes, or unusual shapes.
+Flat puzzles usually turn into replicas of photographs or paintings when they are completed, and three dimensional jigsaw puzzles can be used to create replicas of famous buildings, boxes, or unusual shapes.
 The puzzles can be made more challenging with large numbers of unusually shaped pieces, or less difficult with fewer, larger pieces.
-In addition to serving as educational tools for children, jigsaw puzzles are also very popular with adults.
+In addition to serving as educational tools for children, these puzzles are also very popular with adults.

 The first jigsaw puzzle appears to have been constructed in 1762, by John Spilbury, a British mapmaker.
 Spilbury conceived of the idea of cutting maps up into pieces to assist children in learning geography.
-These early jigsaw puzzles were cut along the borders of continents and nations, and would have been hard to put together, since no clues were provided by transitional pieces with multiple color elements.
-These jigsaw puzzles were also prone to catastrophe, since the pieces did not interlock.
+These early puzzles were cut along the borders of continents and nations, and would have been hard to put together, since no clues were provided by transitional pieces with multiple color elements.
+These puzzles were also prone to catastrophe, since the pieces did not interlock.

 In the late 1800s, manufacturers of jigsaw puzzles were still hand sawing them, but they had started to develop more interesting shapes, and in the early 1900s, puzzle making companies figured out how to make dies.
 A die is a piece of sharp metal set into a firm backing so that when it is pressed into a puzzle, the metal cuts out a shape.
 Dies standardized the puzzle making process, making jigsaw puzzles much cheaper.
 This period also saw the introduction of interlocking pieces.